smddev/site/DOCKER.md

 ### Note on Configuration

 - `ASSISTENT_URL` and `LANG` are embedded during build time and cannot be changed at runtime
-- `PORT` is a runtime environment variable that can be set when running the container (defaults to 3000)
+- `PORT` is a runtime environment variable supported natively by the `serve` package (defaults to 3000)

 ### Run in Background